Sickness benefit in general

 What is the sickness benefit?

 The sickness benefit is an income compensation benefit that is paid by the statutory health insurer.
-It compensates for loss of income if you are unable to work or during a hospital stay.
-Payment begins after the 42 calendar day continued remuneration payments have expired.
+It compensates for loss of earnings in the event of incapacity for work or during a hospital stay.
+Payment begins after the 42-calendar-day continued payment of remuneration has expired.

 The sickness benefit is calculated based on the regular salary.
 This is transmitted via the EEL procedure and based on the last payroll period before the incapacity to work.